-The huge landmark of Tokyo’s Skytree is a must-see adventure and can be viewed best late at night.
-An enormous 634-meter observation tower sticks out like a multicolored sore thumb after sunset.
+The huge landmark of Tokyo’s Skytree is a must-see adventure and is best viewed best late at night.
+The enormous 634-meter observation tower sticks out like a multicolored middle finger after sunset.

-You can spot it a mile away and might think it to be a rocket ship!
-It is the city’s tallest structure, as well as the tallest free-standing tower in the world, and seeing this magnificent tower is something that must be done during your traveling in Tokyo.
+You can spot it miles away and might think it to be a rocket ship!
+But no, it is the city’s tallest structure, as well as the tallest free-standing tower in the world.
+Seeing this magnificent tower is something that must be done when traveling in Tokyo.

-There are plenty of different spots for you to stop and have a look at the view, so if you aren’t much for extreme heights, there are low vantage points as well.
+You don’t have to climb all the way to the top as there are viewing spots all the way up.
 However, if your stomach is steel and you think you can handle looking at Tokyo from high up, then be sure to venture the glass spiral staircase to the 450-meter point!
-The walls are completely made of glass, so the view is indescribably one of a kind and way worth conquering your fear of heights for!
+The walls are completely made from glass and the view is epic.

-- Why it’s awesome: Experiencing Disney after the sun has set, gives a whole new tone to this wonderland of entertainment.
+- Why it’s awesome: Experiencing Disney after the sun has set, lends a whole new tone to this wonderland of entertainment.

 - Cost: ¥4200 ($37,52) per ticket for adults and children.

 - Food recommendation: The Glove Shaped Chicken Pao is one of the tastiest treats available and is sold at Plazma Ray’s Diner.
 The buns used are shaped like the well-known classic gloves of Mickey Mouse, and the chicken is fried in a delicious sweet and sour sauce!